Tutorial | Create a Custom Products Catalog App with the CLI

 If your changes don’t show up, try refreshing the page, or closing and reopening the development site.

 In this step, we'll add permissions for the app.
 Every SDK API requires specific permissions to use.
-In this app, we will use the queryProducts(), createProduct(), and deleteProduct() functions in the Wix SDK’s Stores Products API to get a list of all products, and to add and delete them.
+In this app, we will use the searchProducts(), createProduct(), and deleteProduct() functions in the Wix Stores Products V3 API to get a list of all products, and to add and delete them.

-1. Go to Permissions tab in your app's dashboard.
+1. Go to the Permissions tab in your app's dashboard.

 2. Click Add Permissions.

-4. Check the permission scope's checkbox under Choose Permission Scopes.
+4. Check its checkbox under Choose Permission Scopes and click Save.

-Our app integrates with Wix Stores, so we need to set up Wix Stores on our site, then reinstall the app so that our site request the required permissions:
+Our app integrates with Wix Stores, so we need to set up Wix Stores on our site, then reinstall the app so that our site requests the required permissions:

 1. Install the Wix Stores app on your test site.
 You can create some new products, or use the sample ones provided by Wix.